 The first thing you need to learn is financial literacy.
 This includes everything that you spend your money on.
 Before college, you probably knew nothing about utility bills because you had your parents taking care of all expenses.

-Now, you have to figure out how to say energy so that too much of your money doesn’t go to the utility bill.
+Now, you have to figure out how to save energy so that too much of your money doesn’t go to the utility bill.
 What steps can you take to ensure you’re not wasting energy?
 Are there adjustments that can be made to keep your power bill down?
 Of course, there is a lot you can do.
 If you’re living with a roommate, the two of you should come up with a power management assignment.
 It is upon you to ensure no energy is ever consciously wasted.

 Saving money is not all about purchasing cheap drinks and figuring out cheap eateries.
 You’re on a journey towards adulthood and you’ve got to make it a responsible one.
 The rest of your life will be greatly determined by how you live in college.
-Below are cheap and easy ways to for students to keep the energy bill down.
+Below are cheap and easy ways for students to keep the energy bill down.

 1. Turn your Thermostat Down